-Situated right on the boarder between Italy and Slovenia, the twin towns of Nova Gorica and Gorica are situated at the mouth of the stunning Soča Valley and well connected both regionally (Vipava valley, Goriška Brda, Ljubljana, Trieste, Venice), and internationally (Milan, Vienna, Zagreb, Rijeka).
+Situated right on the boarder between Italy and Slovenia, the twin towns of Nova Gorica and Gorica (as well as their satelites Šempeter and Solkan) are situated at the mouth of the stunning Soča Valley and well connected both regionally (Vipava valley, Goriška Brda, Ljubljana, Trieste, Venice), and internationally (Milan, Vienna, Zagreb, Rijeka).
 The close connection of the Slovenian Nova Gorica with the Italian neighbor (twin-) town Gorizia enables students diverse forms of activities and cooperation both within and outside of the academic environment.